 As an international financial institution, NIB places particular emphasis on issues relating to corporate responsibility.
-On this page, NIB briefly presents its view on its role in society at large and on aspects related to corporate responsibility.
+Transparency, predictability, accountability, responsibility and disclosure are key principles for enhancing and furthering good governance and sustainable development.
+On this page, NIB briefly presents its view on its role in society at large and on aspects related to good governance.
 More information can be found elsewhere on the site, as indicated.

-NIB contributes to sustainability through its approach to financing projects.
-NIB not only finances investments that improve the environment, but also analyses the environmental impacts of each project considered for financing.
+NIB finances projects that improve productivity and benefit the environment.
+The Bank analyses the environmental impact of each project considered for financing.

-Furthermore, NIB is a major Nordic issuer of green bonds: NIB Environmental Bonds (NEBs).
+Furthermore, NIB itself is a major issuer of green bonds: NIB Environmental Bonds (NEBs).
 The proceeds of NEBs are used to finance projects with a positive impact on the environment.
-In addition to issuing NEBs, NIB also invests in green bonds issued by companies or municipalities in the Bank’s member countries to finance projects that meet the Bank’s criteria for environmental investments.

 With regard to its own direct ecological footprint, NIB has environmental guidelines for office practices, facilities management and procurement.
-NIB complies with the requirements of current EU environmental legislation and in many respects goes beyond what legislation requires.
-NIB's headquarters in Helsinki has been part of the WWF Green Office network since 2009.
+The Bank has its own internal regulations in place that identify best practices for the procurement of goods and services.
+Further, NIB complies with the requirements of current EU environmental legislation.
+The Bank's headquarters in Helsinki has been part of the WWF Green Office network since 2009.

 The work of NIB's decision-making bodies and supervisory body is governed by rules of procedure.
 Codes of conduct have been adopted to further enhance best governance practices.

 NIB is committed to the development and well-being of its employees and underscores the importance of dedicated employees for the organisation's performance.
 NIB's intention is to act as a good corporate citizen and to offer interesting, motivating and safe jobs to its employees.
 The purpose of NIB's staff policy is to create an attractive and professionally stimulating work environment.
 The policy builds on transparency, predictability and the reasonable, consistent, equal and equitable treatment of all employees.